 In the age of modern AI and wide company adoption, organizations and individuals around the world are currently dealing with different front lines: how to understand how AI is and its actual value, how to implement it, how to enable access to data from different teams, what kind of tools to use, where (or how) to find good talent, how to standardize best practices among projects.
 So many moving parts, nicely garnished with the changing regulatory context for data privacy and AI applications.
 Governance, as for any other context, is a way to organize and facilitate this puzzle of activities.

-Often misunderstood and confused with data governance (which focuses on metadata management and data privacy compliance), the AI governance practice focuses on the required end-to-end steps to guarantee a proper implementation of AI solutions, by aligning people, tools, processes, and the imperative need to make a good use of this family of technologies.
+Often misunderstood and confused with data governance (which focuses on metadata management and data privacy compliance), the AI governance practice focuses on the required end-to-end steps to guarantee proper implementation of AI solutions, by aligning people, tools, processes, and the imperative need to make good use of this family of technologies.
 IBM defined AI governance in a previous LF AI & Data blog entry as “companies gaining control over the AI lifecycle, often motivated by internal policies or external regulation”, which is very true given the international ethical and regulatory context (e.g. EU’s AI Act, California’s CCPA, unethical AI applications).

 If we skip general MLOps considerations and we focus on governance as the key enabler for what we call Responsible AI, we can affirm that we are at a crucial moment where adopting teams can actually translate the good intentions into tangible actions.
 All ethical reflections (from general philosophical discussions to specific initiatives) are being materialized into organizations’ AI governance processes and involved actors.